apache/spark/docs/configuration.md

   <td><code>spark.scheduler.revive.interval</code></td>
   <td>1000</td>
   <td>
-    The interval length for the scheduler to revive the worker resource offers to run tasks.
+    The interval length for the scheduler to revive the worker resource offers to run tasks (in milliseconds).
-    (in milliseconds)
   </td>
 </tr>
 </tr>